A Lovely Fruit Cake Recipe

-Many times over visitors have requested a fruit cake recipe here at Wedding Cakes For You.
+Many times visitors have requested a fruit cake recipe here at Wedding Cakes For You.
 The truth is I had not made one before.
 I felt that I should test the results first before posting one.
-Today The fruits are soaking in Sherry and tomorrow the baking will begin...
+The test went very well and I decided this is a winner.

 1 10 inch round or square